 - Manual therapy (massage, stretching, joint and/or soft tissue mobilization)

 - Measuring and fitting for assistive devices like wheelchairs and orthotics

 - Electrical stimulation to help with pain relief

 - Myofascial release

-Also, as a pet owner, you’re given a home exercise program that includes a video and written instructions, to help you help your pet achieve the most successful outcome.
+Also, as a pet owner, you’re given a home exercise program and written instructions to help you help your pet achieve the most successful outcome.